 Photographers scrambled for a good spot as the station wagon carrying the Dalai Lama pulled up in Tezpur.
-Can anyone identify the flags seen on the front of the vehicle in this LIFE photo?
+Looks like Indian and Tibetan flags on the front of the vehicle in this LIFE photo.

 The 23-year-old Dalai Lama was accompanied by his family and advisors, and welcomed by Indian officials and soldiers as he walked up a carpet made from army groundsheets.
 (Photo from Corbis Images.)